Batu Caves–Pulau Sebang Line: History

 The line was later re-routed through Seputeh, with the Sultan Street-Pudu stretch being demolished and incorporated into the LRT Ampang Line.
-The Rawang–Seremban stretch and the Sentul–Port Klang stretch were electrified in the early 1990s.
+The –Seremban stretch and the – stretch were electrified in the early 1990s.

 Another branch line from Seremban-Port Dickson opened in 1891.
 The line is also known as a "Zig Zag Line" until in the 1970s. when the few stations has closed.
 In 2008, the line closed with the branch line undergoing dismantling in 2022.

-An infill station, the Kajang 2 station, was constructed between Kajang station and UKM station.
+An infill station, the station, was constructed between station and station.
 It commenced operations on Monday, 13 March 2023, with the official launch of the station done a month later on 14 April 2023 by the Minister of Transport, Anthony Loke.